-Kylemore Abbey is located in the region of Connemara in the West of Ireland.
+Kylemore Abbey is located in the Connemara region in the West of Ireland.
 It is a beautiful location that combines nature, architecture and history in one picturesque estate.
 If you want to explore the inside of the abbey and the surrounding area, including the beautiful Victorian walled garden, we have got you covered.

 History of Kylemore Abbey & Victorian Walled Gardens